 So, let’s begin.

-In this weekend’s blog, we’ll talk about a company that is engaged in the business of manufacturing and selling specialty cotton yarns and knitted fabrics, i.e. Ambika Cotton Mills Ltd., and try to understand the sector tailwind in the industry.
+Among the other trending stocks, we’ll talk about a company that is engaged in the business of manufacturing and selling specialty cotton yarns and knitted fabrics, i.e. Ambika Cotton Mills Ltd., and try to understand the sector tailwind in the industry.

 Incorporated in 1988, the headquarters of the company are in Coimbatore, and its manufacturing facilities are in Dindigul (Tamil Nadu).
 With a total installed spindle capacity of 108,288 in four units and a knitting facility capable of converting 40,000kg of yarn per day into fabrics and an installed capacity of 27.4MW of wind power for spinning segment captive consumption, the company serves clients in woven and hosiery products.
 In FY17, it entered the knitted fabrics market and gradually increased its capacity to 14,400 tonnes per year.
 More than 60% of the company’s revenue comes from exporting to major clothing manufacturers worldwide.